-Blackboard and the Internet.
-Blackboard is an important part of the course, facilitating announcements and the distribution of course materials.
+NYU Classes and the Internet.
+NYU Classes, which is accessible through the "Academics" tab of NYU Home, is an important part of course, facilitating announcements and the distribution of course materials.

-Please keep in mind that, by default, Blackboard uses your NYU email account.
+Please keep in mind that, by default, NYU Classes uses your NYU email account.
 Many of you may have other email accounts that you use.
 If so, it is a quite simple matter to arrange for your email from one account to be forwarded automatically to the other.
 I strongly urge you to do so.
 It is your responsibility to make sure that you are receiving official email sent to your NYU account.